robertostrabelli/notscape-composer/README.md

 # notscape-composer
-A tiny static blog system
+A very tiny and naive static blog system for people like me who don't know how to program.

+## INSTRUCTIONS
+Put the files on the server, set up the 002.php file and that should work.